renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/finetuning_benchmark/index.md

 ### Training dataset

 Our training dataset comprises 25,000 pull requests, aggregated from permissive license repos.
-For each pull request, we generated responses for the three main tools of Khulnasoft Merge:
+For each pull request, we generated responses for the three main tools of Pr Merge:
 [Describe](https://pr-insight-docs.khulnasoft.com/tools/describe/), [Review](https://pr-insight-docs.khulnasoft.com/tools/improve/) and [Improve](https://pr-insight-docs.khulnasoft.com/tools/improve/).

 On the raw data collected, we employed various automatic and manual cleaning techniques to ensure the outputs were of the highest quality, and suitable for instruct-tuning.